toolfun/_nets/Ziesha (Zeeka)/chaos testnet_setup.md

-# 🛑 guide is not complete
+# 🛑 guide is for old testnet and not relevant any more

 > ❣️ *The first phase of the Chaos Testnet finished 28.10.2022, gracefully terminated at block 5000*
-> ❣️ *The next phase of our testnet will start soon, and we'll be announcing more info in a few days*
+> ❣️ *The next phase of our testnet is scheduled to start on Monday 21st November*

 ## Zeeka Miner Setup